stenhaug/shared/R_isn_t_fast,_but_your_R_code_could_probably_be_a_lot_faster__an_example.md

 of the tidyverse.

 The second thing I notice is that I don’t have access to his data.
-So I make a very simple example:
+So I create simple data with the necessary characteristics:

 ``` r
 demo <-